Find out how scams involving unregulated products work, how to avoid them and what to do if you are scammed.

 In the UK, a firm must be authorised and regulated by the FCA to do most financial services activities.

-If you don’t use an FCA-authorised firm, you also won’t have access to the Financial Ombudsman Service or Financial Services Compensation Scheme (FSCS) so you’re unlikely to get your money back if things go wrong.
+If you use an unauthorised firm, you also won’t have access to the Financial Ombudsman Service or Financial Services Compensation Scheme (FSCS) so you’re unlikely to get your money back if things go wrong.

-Even if a regulated firm is involved, our rules generally apply only to products designed for the general public, rather than ‘niche’ investments, which may be completely unregulated.
+If you use an authorised firm, access to the Financial Ombudsman Service and FSCS protection will depend on the investment you are making and the service the firm is providing.
+Even if an authorised firm is involved, our rules generally apply only to products designed for the general public, rather than ‘niche’ investments, which may be completely unregulated.

 Sometimes collective investment schemes (CIS) sell unregulated products – and a firm must be authorised by us to promote or operate a CIS in the UK.